The End (1978 film): Release and reception

 The End had its world premiere as the closing night film at Filmex in Los Angeles on May 7, 1978, and was released in New York City and Los Angeles on May 10.

-The mixture of comedy with the dark subject of suicide was not what critics were expecting from a Burt Reynolds film, and was not well-received.
-New York Times critic Vincent Canby gave the film a negative review, placing most of the blame on the shoulders of Burt Reynolds, the director.
-He felt the film was uneven, writing, "this is half-heartedly satiric material that's been directed by Mr. Reynolds as if it were broad, knock-about comedy sometimes and, at other times, as if it were meant to evoke pathos, which it never does."
+The mixture of comedy with the controversial topic of suicide was not what critics were expecting from a Burt Reynolds film, and was poorly received.
+New York Times critic Vincent Canby gave the film a negative review, placing most of the blame on Burt Reynolds.
+He felt the film was disjointed, writing, "this is half-heartedly satiric material that's been directed by Mr. Reynolds as if it were broad, knock-about comedy sometimes and, at other times, as if it were meant to evoke pathos, which it never does."
 Art Murphy at Variety magazine was even more critical of the film, calling it "a tasteless and overripe comedy that disintegrates very early into hysterical, undisciplined hamming."
-The magazine's terse review was particularly harsh when it came to the supporting cast, calling Dom DeLuise "absolutely dreadful," Sally Field "phoning in a kooky-pretty role," and Joanne Woodward, "poorly utilized."
+The magazine's review was highly critical towards the supporting cast, calling Dom DeLuise "absolutely dreadful," Sally Field "phoning in a kooky-pretty role," and Joanne Woodward, "poorly utilized."

-As of April 2020, The End held a 60% rating on Rotten Tomatoes based on fifteen reviews.
+As of April 2025, The End held a 56% rating on Rotten Tomatoes based on 18 reviews.

-It was, however, well enough received by audiences and was a moderate box office success.
-After 2 weeks in New York and L.A., it expanded to 466 theaters in the U.S. and Canada and grossed $4,571,980 in its first 6 days of nationwide release and went on to make nearly $45,000,000 in the U.S. and Canada alone.
+It was, however, well enough received by audiences and was a huge box office success.
+After two weeks in New York and L.A., it expanded to 466 theaters in the U.S. and Canada and grossed $4,571,980 in its first six days of nationwide release and went on to make nearly $45,000,000 in the U.S. and Canada alone.